fightforthefuture/votebot-www/app/_states/vt.md

 ## Voter ID

+If you've voted in Vermont before, you do not need to show ID to vote.

-If you are a first-time voter in the municipality who registered by mail and who has not provided required identification before the opening of the polls, you will need to present any one of the following: a valid photo identification; a copy of a current utility bill; a copy of a current bank statement; or a copy of a government check, paycheck, or any other government document that shows the current name and address of the voter.
-If you have voted previously in this municipality, or registered to vote in person, you do not need to show ID in order to vote.
+If you're a first-time voter in the municipality who registered by mail, and didn't provide ID when you registered, you will need to show ID to vote.
+Acceptable forms include: a valid photo ID; or a copy of a current utility bill, bank statement, government check, paycheck, or any other government document that shows your current name and address.

-Voters without ID: If you are unable to produce the required information, you shall be afforded the opportunity to cast a provisional ballot.
-The elections official shall note upon the checklist if you are a first-time voter in the municipality who has registered by mail and who produces the required information, and place a mark next to your name on the checklist and allow you to proceed to the voting booth for the purpose of voting.
+Voters without ID: If you are unable to produce the required information, you will be able to cast a provisional ballot.

 ## Registering to Vote